larryfox/website/index.md

-# Larry Fox is a senior software engineer at WeTransfer
+# Larry Fox is a senior software engineer

 ---

 ### Currently

-- [WeTransfer]
 - Working on a [30 year old Miata]

 ### Previously

+- [WeTransfer]
 - [Cushion](https://cushionapp.com)
 - Partner at [Oak](https://oak.is)
   - [Siteleaf](https://siteleaf.com)